ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-arch-overview-infrastructure.md

   years:  2016, 2018

-lastupdated: "2018-10-30"
+lastupdated: "2018-11-06"

 ---

 # IBM Cloud networking and infrastructure

 ## Virtual Routing and Forwarding (VRF)
-IBM Cloud accounts can also be configured as a VRF account.
+{{site.data.keyword.cloud}} accounts can also be configured as a VRF account.
 This provides similar functions to VLAN spanning, enabling automatic routing between subnet IP blocks.
 All accounts with Direct-Link connections must be converted to, or created as, a VRF account.

 ## Direct Link
-IBM Cloud Direct Link Connect offers private access to your IBM Cloud infrastructure and to any other clouds linked to your Network Service Provider, through your local IBM Cloud data center.
+{{site.data.keyword.cloud_notm}} Direct Link Connect offers private access to your {{site.data.keyword.cloud_notm}}
+infrastructure and to any other clouds linked to your Network Service Provider, through your local {{site.data.keyword.CloudDataCent_notm}}.
 This option is perfect for creating multi-cloud connectivity in a single environment.
-We connect customers to the IBM Cloud Private network, by using a shared bandwidth topology.
-As with all Direct-Link products, you can add global routing, which enables private network traffic to all IBM Cloud locations.
+We connect customers to the {{site.data.keyword.cloud_notm}} Private network, by using a shared bandwidth topology.
+As with all Direct-Link products, you can add global routing, which enables private network traffic to all {{site.data.keyword.cloud_notm}}
+locations.

 ## Virtual private networks

 ### strongSwan VPN
-The strongSwan IPSec VPN service provides a secure end-to-end communication channel over the internet that is based on the industry-standard Internet Protocol Security (IPSec) protocol suite.
+The strongSwan IPSec VPN service provides a secure end-to-end communication channel over the Internet that is based on the industry-standard Internet Protocol Security (IPSec) protocol suite.

 ### Hybridity (HCX)
-The VCS Hybridity Bundle on IBM Cloud service can seamlessly extend the networks of on-premises data centers into IBM Cloud, which allows virtual machines (VMs) to be migrated to and from the IBM Cloud without any conversion or change.
+The VCS Hybridity Bundle on {{site.data.keyword.cloud_notm}} service can seamlessly extend the networks of on-premises data centers into {{site.data.keyword.cloud_notm}}, which allows virtual machines (VMs) to be migrated to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.

 ## Physical structure